TorXakis/redesign/CONTRIBUTING.md

 _Integration Tests_ are big brothers of Unit Tests:
 They are written and run the same way, but they cover a **multitude of units or functionalities** within the package.

+Typically a feature development tast would require _multiple unit tests_ and _at least one integration test_ to be added or changed.

+Make sure that you update the tests as necessary and run the full test suite successfully before submitting your change request.
+Overall code coverage should not decrease with your contribution.

+**Change or removal of a test should always be justified by either test being wrong or a behaviour/requirement being changed.**

 ## Coding style

 We